 - The University of Texas Medical Branch at Galveston in Galveston, Texas.
 This program requires students to have a bachelor’s degree and a current physical therapy assistant license with two years of experience.
 Also, those enrolled in the program must be able to work 20 hours per week or less while completing coursework.

-Hopefully, now you’re more informed about the PTA to PT transition process.
+Hopefully, now you’re more informed about the PTA to PT bridge program, and other options.
 It can be a bit intense at times, but your hard work will definitely pay off in the end!
-Check out our infographic for a visual comparison of PTA vs PT jobs!